 Lowest known lethal dose of carbamazepine: adults, greater than 60 grams (39-year-old man).
 Highest known doses survived: adults, 30 grams (31-year-old woman); children, 10 grams (6-year-old boy); small children, 5 grams (3year-old girl).

-Signs and Symptoms: The first signs and symptoms of carbamazepine overdose appear after 1–3 hours.
+The first signs and symptoms of carbamazepine overdose appear after 1 to 3 hours.
 Neuromuscular disturbances are the most prominent.
-Cardiovascular disorders are generally milder, and severe cardiac complications occur only when very high doses ( > 60 grams) have been ingested.
+Cardiovascular disorders are generally milder, and severe cardiac complications occur only when very high doses (greater than60 grams) have been ingested.

 Irregular breathing, respiratory depression.